rylagek/pack_everything/builders/vbox/build_notes.md

 - No SSH connection here

 ### Ubuntu 20.04 Server:
-- Fully functional; boots normally
+- Functional and boots normally
-- 600s boot_wait is adjustable; failure to load SSH in the VM will result in packer SSH timeout
+- Now uses cloud-init
+- Boot wait is tricky - needs to be low enough to send input before defaults are used
+  - On a 2019 Thinkpad running Manjaro, 2s was too low and 5 seconds is close to the high bound
+- (IN-PROGRESS) Still need to add scripts to configure environment post-install
+- Despite the `stop ssh` command, still require a large `ssh_timeout` and `ssh_handshake_attempts` so packer doesn't timeout while system is updating

 ### Rocky Linux:
 - Fully functional; boots normally